syncfusion-content/wpf-docs/wpf/PropertyGrid/Collection-Editor.md

 N> View [Sample](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/DirectCollectionEditor) on GitHub

-## Collection Editor for selected object's collection property
+## Edit a selected object, which has a property of type collection.

 You can add, remove or edit the collection type property item by using the `Collection Editor`.